scalar-labs/kelpie-test/lamb/README.md

 $ ./gradlew shadowJar
 ```

+## Prerequisite
+You first have to set up your Scalar DL environment before benchmarking.
+You can set up the environment with [scalar-terraform](https://github.com/scalar-labs/scalar-terraform) easily.

 ## How to run a test
-Before benchmarking, you first have to set up your Scalar DL environment.
 1. Make Lamb configuration file.
 See [lamb_config.toml](./lamb_config.toml) as a sample.
 2. Make a contract configuration file to specify your contract
     - Refer to [Contract configuration](#Contract-configuration)